christsven/H.E.A.T/factions/Estonian Land Forces.md

 ### RPG team

-Anti-tank rocket team, equipped with a mix ofCarl Gustav, Panzerfaust 3s, and other arms donations that made it from the armed forces down to the reserve brigades.
+Anti-tank rocket team, equipped with a mix of Carl Gustav, Panzerfaust 3s, and other arms donations that made it from the armed forces down to the reserve brigades.